Alignment Tipping Process: How Self-Evolution Pushes LLM Agents Off the Rails: Experiments

-\textbf{Results and Analysis.} Table~\ref{tab:tool_accuracy_evolution} reports the tool usage patterns and problem-solving accuracy of different models under behavioral induction from repeated exposure to simple problems.
-As the number of self-evolution rounds increases, all models show a clear decline in tool usage.
-Usage rates fall from 8\% at $r=1$ to only 0-2\% at $r=4$, with the steepest drop occurring between $r=2$ and $r=3$.
-This indicates that repeated success on non-tool-reliant tasks biases models away from tool invocation, even when tools are needed for more complex problems.
+\textbf{Results and Analysis.} Table~\ref{tab:toolmath} summarizes the evolution of tool usage and complex-problem accuracy across self-evolution rounds .
+As the number of self-evolution rounds increases, all models exhibit a clear decline in accuracy on complex problems, whereas performance on simple problems remains largely unaffected.
+For the Qwen3 series, tool usage rates decrease from approximately $50\%$ at $r=0$ to around $20\%$ at $r=5$, with the most pronounced drop occurring between $r=2$ and $r=3$.
+GPT-4.1-mini can clearly distinguish between simple and complex problems, adopting direct reasoning for the former and tool invocation for the latter, demonstrating strong instruction-following and strategy selection capabilities.
+Nevertheless, its tool usage rate also decreases as $r$ increases.
+This trend indicates that repeated success on non-tool-reliant tasks systematically biases models away from invoking tools, even when tools are critical for solving more complex problems.

+From the perspective of problem-solving capability, we observe that preference-aligned models outperform the base model at smaller values of $r$, but their performance degrades more severely as $r$ grows, eventually falling below that of the base model.
+In contrast, the Qwen3 base model remains relatively stable in multi-round interactions, with a slower and more gradual decline in accuracy.
+This suggests that aggressive preference alignment can amplify behavioral collapse under self-evolution, especially when early experiences are dominated by simple tasks.

-From the perspective of reasoning ability, limited exposure to simple problems can act as a warm-up that temporarily enhances performance.
-For example, Qwen3-8B improves from 33\% accuracy at $r=1$ to 38\% at $r=2$, while GRPO rises from 83\% to 92\%.
-However, with further rounds, accuracy begins to decline sharply.
-Qwen3-8B falls to 21\%, and GRPO drops from its 92\% peak to just 54\%.
-Two factors drive this degradation: (1) the collapse of tool usage undermines models’ ability to solve complex tasks, and (2) prolonged self-evolution on overly simple problems limits models’ capacity to generalize, reinforcing shallow heuristics rather than robust reasoning strategies.
-Together, these results reveal an alignment tipping: as models abandon tools under the influence of early simple-problem experiences, both their reasoning capability and task performance deteriorate.
+Overall, two factors contribute to this degradation: (1) the collapse of tool usage directly impairs models’ ability to solve complex problems, and (2) prolonged self-evolution on overly simple tasks limits generalization, reinforcing shallow heuristics rather than robust reasoning strategies.
+Together, these results reveal an alignment tipping point: as models progressively abandon tool usage under the influence of repeated simple-problem exposure, both their reasoning robustness and task performance deteriorate.